 - Funeral and burial expenses in the event of wrongful death

 If you or a loved one was injured in an 18-wheeler truck accident caused by another’s negligence, you can turn to the Law Offices of Anidjar & Levine.
-We serve our clients’ needs and support them like we do our own families.
+We serve and support our clients’ needs like our own families.

 How We Will Prove Liability in Your Accident Case